legumeinfo/minimine/README.md

-# medicmine
+# minimine

-An InterMine for Medicago truncatula
+A small collection of genomes and annotation for testing code.